Harmonia: Algorithm-Hardware Co-Design for Memory- and Compute-Efficient BFP-based LLM Inference: Related Work and Discussion

 \textbf{LLM accelerators.} To mitigate the high computational and memory costs of LLMs, many accelerators have been proposed, mainly focusing on weight-only or weight-activation quantization.
 For weight-only quantization, \cite{jang2024figna}, \cite{fang2025anda} convert FP activations to the BFP format to enable integer-based FP-INT computation, while \cite{park2025figlut}, \cite{mo2025lut} employ LUT-based arithmetic.
 However, these designs primarily optimize linear layers and ignore the costly FP-FP computations in attention modules.
 Later efforts \cite{chen2025bitmod}, \cite{guo2023olive}, \cite{lee2024tender}, \cite{hu2025m} quantize activations to further reduce overhead, but activation quantization is challenging: offline quantization often degrades accuracy, while dynamic quantization requires expensive runtime scaling and offset computation.
 In contrast, Harmonia extends the BFP format to activations in both linear and attention layers, which together dominate over 90\% of LLM computation, reducing the cost of activation compression compared with dynamic quantization and striking a balance between model accuracy and hardware efficiency.

-\textbf{KV cache optimization.} During auto-regressive generation, frequent access to the KV cache causes heavy memory and bandwidth pressure, especially in long-context scenarios.
-Existing methods, such as KV cache quantization \cite{yue2024wkvquant}, \cite{su2025accurate} reduce storage but introduce runtime overhead.
-Harmonia instead represents the KV cache in the BFP format, achieving similar compression with lower hardware cost.
+\textbf{KV cache optimization.} During autoregressive generation, frequent access to the KV cache causes heavy memory and bandwidth pressure, especially in long-context scenarios.
+Existing methods \cite{yue2024wkvquant}, \cite{su2025accurate} reduce this overhead through KV-cache-specific quantization but introduce runtime overhead.
+Oaken~\cite{kim2025oaken} further mitigates this runtime overhead with an online-offline lightweight KV-cache integer quantization strategy and an efficient memory management unit.
+It profiles outlier thresholds offline and uses them online to guide outlier-aware group-shift quantization, reducing the cost of handling dynamic KV-cache distributions during inference.
+TurboQuant~\cite{zandieh2025turboquant} achieves more aggressive KV-only compression through online vector quantization.
+Harmonia instead trades some KV-only compression aggressiveness for lower online codec complexity, allowing its mixed BFP-m4/BFP-m8 KV cache to be directly consumed by the BFP attention datapath and integrated with low-bit computation in both linear and attention layers.
 Moreover, this approach is orthogonal to other techniques, such as eviction \cite{zhang2023h2o}, \cite{liu2023scissorhands}, and sliding window \cite{duanmu2024skvq}, \cite{xiao2023efficient}, allowing further compression when combined.